Take the First Step Toward Better Mental Health

 I support our counseling team with administrative needs, scheduling, and ensuring smooth coordination of services for clients.
 My background includes work with individuals, groups, and systems to promote access to mental health care.

-My role is to help clients improve their emotional well-being using evidence-based therapeutic approaches, including Cognitive Behavioral Therapy (CBT).
+My role is to help clients improve their emotional well-being using evidence-based trauma-informed approaches, including CBT and EMDR.
+I specialize in perinatal mental health care.
 I integrate various counseling techniques to best support each client’s unique needs.

 I’m motivated by the tremendous need for access to quality mental health services in our community.
 I especially value witnessing personal growth and positive change in the lives of others.
 Outside of work, my spouse and I moved to Tennessee in 2021, but we love visiting Virginia and D.C. to spend time with family and friends.